SciML/Catalyst.jl/docs/src/index.md

 ```

 #### [Stochastic jump simulations](@id doc_index_example_jump)
 The same model can be used as input to other types of simulations.
-E.g. here we instead perform a
+E.g. here we instead generate and simulate a stochastic chemical kinetics jump process model.
-jump simulation
 ```@example home_simple_example
 # Create and simulate a jump process (here using Gillespie's direct algorithm).
 # Note that integer (not decimal) initial conditions are used.